 3. Psychohygiene is a central idea in MSFM.
 What does Frankl mean by that term?
 How does it affect a concentration camp prisoner’s experience and outcome?
 Describe examples in which Frankl helped his fellow prisoners via psychohygienic methods.
 Then describe examples in which others helped Frankl through similar methods.

 4. Analyze the role Frankl’s family—especially his parents and wife—played in helping him decide that he wanted to live.

-, Frankl describes prisoners in the second reactional phase, which he calls “apathy,” as focused solely on self-preservation and the preservation of fellow prisoners.
+6. In MSFM, Frankl describes prisoners in the second reactional phase, which he calls “apathy,” as focused solely on self-preservation and the preservation of fellow prisoners.
 Why would people subjected to such inhuman conditions pause to consider the well-being of others in the same predicament?
-Support your answer using examples from MSFM
+Support your answer using examples from MSFM.

 7. In what ways did Frankl and other prisoners of Nazi concentration camps achieve “freedom from suffering” (p.
 47)?

 8. Do you agree with Frankl that we retain the right to choose, even in the face of cruel detainment?
 Support your answer using MSFM and other reputable sources.